-- Remember that in a students mind everything his instructor does appears correct and you must be attentive to your action because of so including items outside of Karatedo.
+- Remember that in a student's mind everything his instructor does is correct and you must be attentive to your actions outside and outside of Karatedo.

 - As a teacher you have made a commitment to being available to your students to train their body and their mental health because Karatedo develops us both mentally and physically.

 - Avoid politics in your class at all times and costs.